Updating timezone data in Data Loss Prevention JRE software, corrects introduction of Egypt DST

 Issue/Introduction

-Earlier this year, the government of Brazil canceled its plan to observe Daylight Savings Time (DST) beginning in November of 2019.
-This change potentially affects timestamp information in Data Loss Prevention 15.5 and previous versions, as the JRE version for use with DLP does not account for the change in Brazil's DST observance.
+In 2023, the government of Egipt introduced back daylight saving time in Egypt.
+This change potentially affects timestamp information in Data Loss Prevention, as the JRE version recommended to be used with various DLP versions does not account for the change in Egypt's DST observance.

-Symantec recommends this procedure for customers in Brazil in particular.
+Symantec recommends this procedure for customers in Egypt in particular.

 Resolution